 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 Proper Use of aspirin, caffeine, and dihydrocodeine

 Take aspirin, caffeine, and dihydrocodeine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 This is especially important for elderly patients, who may be more sensitive to the effects of pain medicines.
-If too much of aspirin, caffeine, and dihydrocodeine is taken for a long time, it may become habit-forming (causing mental or physical dependence).
+If too much of aspirin, caffeine, and dihydrocodeine is taken for a long time, it may become habit-forming (causing mental or physical dependence) or cause an overdose.

 aspirin, caffeine, and dihydrocodeine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.